 Investigating the impacts of a native mammal predator on key native and invasive species in marine and estuarine ecosystems of Northwest Washington

+The Makah Tribe first became aware of green crab on the Makah Reservation in 2017 and an intensive trapping effort in 2018 yielded more than 1,000 crabs caught in two coastal estuaries, the Wa’atch and Tsoo-Yess rivers.
 Green crab are a serious concern to the Makah Tribe due to their potential threat to native fish and shellfish as well as to the natural ecosystem function.
 Green crab are responsible for declines in commercially fished clams and mussels, outcompete juvenile Dungeness crabs for habitat and food resources, and can also impact important shoreline habitat by disrupting eelgrass beds and causing erosion to salt marsh habitat.
-Despite only discovering the crabs in 2017, the size classes of crabs caught suggest that they established in Makah waterways as early as 2015.
-Green crab larval development occurs in marine waters and is strongly influenced by warm ocean temperatures and conditions such as El Niño.
-In spite of the intensive trapping effort in 2018, by the end of the season, young-of-the-year crabs as small as 10 mm carapace width were caught, suggesting that local propagation and recruitment may be occurring.